-The Angeles Crest Highway is one of the most scenic drives in the USA.
-The road is 66 miles (106 km) long, and is part of the California State Route 2.
+Running between Los Angeles and San Bernardino counties, in the U.S. state of California, Angeles Crest Highway is one of the most scenic drives in the USA.
+Part of the California State Route 2, the road is 66 miles (106 km) long.

 The road is paved.
 It’s two-lane (one lane of travel in each direction).
 Built between 1929 and 1956, with the exception of the years 1941 through 1946 during WWII, it's one of the prettiest highways in Southern California, but it can be pretty treacherous and lots of people have lost their lives on one turn or another.
 The highway stretches 62 miles through the San Gabriel Mountains from La Cañada – Flintridge (just outside Pasadena) to State Highway 138 east of Wrightwood.
 The highway is a piece of heaven to be enjoyed.
 It was closed for several years due to landslides, and allows to traverse 66 miles of some of the most difficult terrain in the U.S. in under two hours.
 Along the way you can enjoy pure Alpine scenery just minutes from downtown Los Angeles.

 The drive is definitely worth it.
 There are many excellent photo opportunities here.
 Don’t forget your camera!
 The scenic byway ascends up and winds its way through 66 miles of the Angeles National Forest, through chaparral, and montane forest habitats, along the highest and most scenic ridges of the San Gabriel mountain range.
 Pure Alpine scenery just minutes from downtown Los Angeles.
 Fresh air, trees, mountains and blue sky all day long.
 Segments of the road reach altitudes above 7,000 feet (2.100 m), with a summit of 2.415m (7,923ft) at the Dawson Saddle, which makes this road one of the highest in Southern California.